What Is Raven-Symone's Net Worth and Salary?

 Career

 After auditioning for a role in "Ghost Dad" opposite Bill Cosby, she was invited to join the cast of "The Cosby Show" in 1989.
 She became a household name appearing as Olivia on the show for its final two seasons.
-She then went on to appear in various television projects, and films, including "Queen: The Story of an American Family," in which she played the younger version of Halle Berry's starring character.
+She then went on to appear in various television projects and films, including "Queen: The Story of an American Family," in which she played the younger version of Halle Berry's starring character.

 Later that year, Raven landed the role of Nicole Lee on "Hangin' with Mr. Cooper."
 She remained on the show until the very last episode in 1997.
 In 1994, she got her first big-screen movie role in "Little Rascals" where she appeared as the character of Stymie's girlfriend.
 The movie earned $67.3 million worldwide.
 In 1996, Raven and her father founded RayBlaze Records, through which she put out her second album, "Undeniable," in May 1999.
 The album sold just over 2,000 copies in the U.S. She went on tour as the opening act for 'N Sync in 1998/1999.

-In 2001, Symone auditioned for a role on the Disney Channel about a teenage girl with psychic abilities.
+In 2001, Raven-Symone auditioned for a role on the Disney Channel about a teenage girl with psychic abilities.
 She landed the lead role and in 2003, she began appearing on the Disney Channel's "That's So Raven."
-The show, which also starred Kyle Massey, Orlando Brown and Rondell Sheridan, became one of the most successful in Disney Channel history.
+The show, which also starred Kyle Massey, Orlando Brown, and Rondell Sheridan, became one of the most successful in Disney Channel history.
 It ran for four seasons and spawned a franchise of soundtracks, dolls, DVDs, and video games.
 Merchandise alone for "That's So Raven" has generated $400 million in sales worldwide to date.
 "That's So Raven" was nominated for two Emmys.

-Symone then went on to appear in the Kim Possible series in a recurring role as Monique, the best friend of Kim Possible.
-That series spawned two movies, with Symone appearing in each.
-Symone also appeared in the "Cheetah Girls" series and its spin-off films.
+Raven-Symone then went on to appear in the "Kim Possible" series in a recurring role as Monique, the best friend of the title character.
+That series spawned two movies, with Raven appearing in each.
+She also appeared in the "Cheetah Girls" series and its spin-off films.

-Raven released her fourth album in 2008 and toured that summer in support of it.
+Raven-Symone released her fourth album in 2008 and toured that summer in support of it.
 In 2013, Raven briefly retired from acting to pursue a degree at the Academy of Art University.
-She completed her degree in 2018, while at the same time working as a host on The View from 2015-2016.
-After graduation, Symone continued to act in small parts, including on more grown-up shows such as Empire and Black-ish.
-She has continued to release songs, although she has not released an album since 2008, and has appeared in television and films, and on the reality show "The Masked Singer."
+She completed her degree in 2018, while at the same time working as a host on "The View" from 2015 to 2016.
+After graduation, Raven-Symone continued to act in small parts, including on more grown-up shows such as "Empire" and "Black-ish."
+She has continued to release songs, although she has not released an album since 2008, and she has appeared in television and films and on the reality show "The Masked Singer."

-Cosby Royalties
+"The Cosby Show" Royalties

 Personal Life